afdezl/instant-vpn/README.md

 ### Avoiding Elastic IPs

 In order to reduce the stack cost, the VPN does not make use of an elastic IP, thus on every restart of the instance, the public IP will be different.
-A lambda called `update_r53.py` bypasses this by listening to an AWS event and updating a R53 record with the instance public IP on every instance start.
+A lambda called `update_r53.py` bypasses this by listening to an AWS RunInstances event and updating a R53 record with the instance public IP on every instance start.